-Narcissists can do quite a bit of psychological damage when they become parents.
+Narcissistic parents can inflict quite a bit of psychological damage on their children.
 Boundaries are a problem for them.
 Manipulation is their M.O.
 Their own needs are the primary needs of the whole family.
 In a sense, the other family members are like moons revolving around a large planet.

 To restore connection, the child of a narcissist learns to perform, put their own needs aside, and cope with unrelenting demands to be as talented, attractive, and charismatic as their parent requires.
 Sometimes, they learn to be invisible so as not to draw the narcissistic parent’s wrath to them.